 Pros

-• Store everything in one place
+- Allows you to store everything in one place

-• Fits your phone and keys
+- Fits your phone and keys when you're not using them at night

 Cons

-• Only suitable for home use
+- Only suitable for home use and can't really be carried around

 How does RFID tech work?